kamranbekirovyz/versionarte/README.md

 # versionarte

-Versionarte allows you to remotely manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style:
+Versionarte allows you to remotely manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.

+Features you can implement with versionarte:
-- 😈 The ability to force users to update to the latest version of your app before continuing.
+- 😈 Force users to update to the latest version of your app before continuing.
+- 💆🏻‍♂️ Have different minimum, latest versions and availability status for each platform.
-- 🚧 Allowing you to disable your app for maintenance with custom information text to users.
+- 🚧 Disable your app for maintenance with custom information text to users.
-- 🆕 Inform users when a new optional update is available for your app.
+- 🆕 Inform users when a new, optional update is available for your app.
 - 🔗 Launch the App Store on iOS and Play Store on Android.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/versionarte/master/assets/cover.png" alt="cover_picture" />